hoax3/GoNord/README.md

-# GoNord
+### GoNord
-Project to help make images Go Nord.
+Interactive project to help make images Go Nord.

+### GoNordv2
+Arg Parser implemented for those quicker on the python draw.

-# Requirements
+## Requirements

 In order for this to work, we will need a few things: